crazywolf132/Jungla/docs/language/variables.md

 ### Defining variables

-Variables in WQL, are slightly different to what some expect.
+Variables in Jungla, are slightly different to what some expect.
 All variables must begin with `@`, this indicates to the system to store it in memory and not add it to the output unless referenced